dsofe/lit_notes/repo/review-employer-firms-2023.md

 &#10148; **Firms owned by people of color were more likely to apply for traditional financing than white-owned firms, but were less likely to receive the funding sought.**

 &#10148; **When seeking loans, lines of credit, and cash advances from banks (large or small) and nonbank lenders, firms owned by people of color were less likely than white-owned firms to be approved for financing.**

+### Select findings on firms by gender and race/ethnicity of owners:

+&rarr; **Black-owned and women-owned firms were the most likely to rely on funds from the owner's/owners' personal savings, friends, or family in the past 5 years.**

+&rarr; *Pctg. of firms relying on personal savings or funds from friends and family:*
+  - Race/ethnicity
+    - Black-owned, 79%
+    - Hispanic-owned, 72%
+    - Asian-owned, 70%
+    - White-owned, 65%
+    - American Indian or Alaskan Native-owned, 56%
+  - Gender
+    - Women-owned, 74%
+    - Men-owned, 64%

 ### Resources